 Scope: ANSI/HI 9.1-9.5 provides general guidelines on how to measure sound levels and decontaminate returned part pumps for a large variety of positive displacement and kinetic pumps.

 Scope: Today’s higher speed, higher energy density pumps might not achieve acceptable service life without an adequate NPSH Margin that ensures pumps operate without excessive vibration and cavitation.
-ANSI/HI 9.6.1 serves as a guideline for NPSH margin for rotodynamic pumps with power levels as high as 5300 hp and impeller tip speeds less than 130 feet per second.
+ANSI/HI 9.6.1 serves as a guideline for NPSH margin for rotodynamic pumps with absorbed power levels up to 5300 hp and impeller tip speeds less than 130 feet per second.
+(More...)

 Scope: ANSI/HI 9.6.3 discusses the effects of operating a rotodynamic pump at flow rates greater than or less than the rate of flow at the pump’s best efficiency point (BEP).
 As these effects influence the power consumption and life of pump components, considering the operating rate of flow is essential to reliable, efficient pump operation.

-Scope: ANSI/HI 9.6.5 offers pump monitoring and failure detection techniques for rotodynamic (centrifugal and vertical) pumps, both sealed and sealless designs.
+Scope: ANSI/HI 9.6.5 offers pump monitoring and failure detection techniques for rotodynamic pumps, both sealed and sealless designs.

 Scope: ANSI/HI 9.6.6 details pump piping requirements for rotodynamic pumps and effects of inlet/outlet piping on pump performance.
 Standards are applicable to all piping downstream and upstream from the pump but not when entering tank, vessel or intake structure.

-Scope: ANSI/HI 9.67 outlines method for predicting performance of rotodynamic pumps in Newtonian liquids of viscosity greater than water.
-The standard applies to single and multi-stage rotodynamic (centrifugal and vertical) pumps having radial impellers ns = 60, (Ns = 3000), handling liquids exhibiting Newtonian behavior, and a kinematic viscosity greater than 1 and less than 4000 centistokes.
+Scope: ANSI/HI 9.6.7 outlines the method for predicting performance of rotodynamic pumps in Newtonian liquids of viscosity greater than water.
+The standard applies to single and multi-stage rotodynamic pumps having radial impellers ns = 60, (Ns = 3000), handling liquids exhibiting Newtonian behavior, and a kinematic viscosity greater than 1 and less than 4000 centistokes.

 These centrifugal pump standards, developed by the American Society of Mechanical Engineers,are sold through the Hydraulic Institute in secure PDF format.